 Area of study

-A collective term for the range of 'building blocks' (a group of units) used to create sequential study in a discipline within comprehensive courses.
+A collective term for the group of units used to create sequential study in a discipline within comprehensive courses.
 This commonly includes minors, majors, extended majors, and specialisations.
 The Handbook has more information about the various areas of study offered at Monash.

 Australian Higher Education Graduation Statement (AHEGS)